nik-kad/portfolio/WORK PROJECTS/career&interests_extraction/readme.md

   <img align='center' src="https://github.com/nik-kad/portfolio/blob/main/pictures/textcat.png">
 </p>

-To reach these goals I used Spacy and wrote several useful functions in Python.
+To reach these goals I used [Spacy](https://spacy.io/) and wrote several useful functions in Python.

 [see the code](https://github.com/nik-kad/portfolio/blob/main/WORK%20PROJECTS/career%26interests_extraction/nk_nlp1_3.py)

+These classes can help to process and label text data.
+They include both classical text processing methods like regular expressions, deduplication, mapping, quoting and using NLP-methods based on semantic similarity, finding part-of-speech and sentence dependences, named entity recognition and allow to apply these methods to the collection of texts directly.

 I prepared learning data and fine-tuned pretrained models for English and Russian to recognize the words related to professions.
 I also added the layer of text categorization into the models and trained it.